ElephtAI/Learning-Notes/Paper_sum.md

 * > social networks, such as Facebook, Twitter and Wechat, have connected all web users in the Internet and received great attention from all over the world [1,2].
 [1] H. Zhang, S. Mishra, M.T.
 Thai, Recent advances in information diffusion and influence maximization in complex social networks, Opportun.
 Mob.
 Soc.
 Netw.
 (2014) 1–37.
 [2] W. Tan, M.B.
 Blake, I. Saleh, S. Dustdar, Social-network-sourced big data analytics, IEEE Int.
 Comput.
 17 (5) (2013) 62–69.

 * > many company will promote their products on social network like instagram and twitter.
 Job provider might spread opportunities through social network.

+* > In social networks, the links are usually varying dynamically according to the behaviors of individual's socail patterns *ref[D. Jin, X. Wang, R. He, D. He, J. Dang, and W. Zhang, “Robust detec- tion of link communities in large social networks by exploiting link semantics,” in Proc.
+32nd AAAI Conf.
+Artif.
+Intell., 2018, pp. 314–321.]*

 <u>**Dynamic network**</u>